Lennon continues to rest in peace

 So there’s that.

-e church continually counts on people not being familiar with their rules - is the choice of antics requiring condemnation and forgiveness.
+But what’s really revealing - aside from the fact that the church continually counts on people not being familiar with their rules - is the choice of antics requiring condemnation and forgiveness.

 Years later, when Lennon’s fame had reached the point that on a multi-billion population planet people referred to him as John and no one thought “Bible contributor,” he wrote an anti-deist anthem.
 Besides claiming that he didn’t believe in God (or the Beatles for that matter) Lennon sang: “God is a concept/By which we measure our pain.”